LuisValgoi/5Things1DevShouldKnow/README.md

 # Motivation
 To increase the knowledge of juniors developers so they can find themselves in a better position compared to seniors developers and to list the most frequently commented topics between juniors developers.

+# Contributing
+If you want to contribute with this repo with a new comment, typo-fix, new content... simply opens a [pull request](https://github.com/LuisValgoi/5Things1DevShouldKnow/compare).

 # FAQs
 Do you want to learn more about:
 - [Data Types like Arrays, Linked Lists, Stacks, Queues, Trees, Hashs... ?](https://github.com/LuisValgoi/5Things1DevShouldKnow/blob/master/DataStructures/DATA_STRUCTURES.md#summary)